szenius/notion-update-page/README.md

 ![on_master](https://github.com/szenius/notion-update-page/actions/workflows/on_master.yml/badge.svg)

 GitHub action to update a Notion page property on commit created by merging a Pull Request.

+Notes:

-Currently works for page property of type text.
+- currently works for page property of type `Text`
+- currently supports notion links that have domain `notion.so`

 Originally built for updating version tag in Notion page on commit.
 See [the test workflow](.github/workflows/on_master.yml) as an example.